buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Confusingly, despite the 3.3V arrow pointing away from the circuit, the voltage direction is actually going towards the MCU.
 This is the drawing convention for schematics, don't ask me why.
 </p>

 I did skip over one important thing which is capacitors.
-A capacitor is a "mini rechargeable battery", and one of their main purposes on a PCB is to serve as a voltage stabilizer (these are known as decoupling capacitors).
+A capacitor is like a "mini rechargeable battery", and one of their main purposes on a PCB is to serve as a voltage stabilizer (these are known as decoupling capacitors).
 For example, if a specific line of the circuit is being fed 3.3V but for some reason that drops to 2.7, a capacitor will provide some of its stored power to push the signal back to 3.3.
 Subsequently, if the line erratically gets too much voltage, like 3.7, the capacitor will absorb that voltage to put it back at 3.3.
 It's pretty normal to have at least one capacitor for every power source of an integrated circuit (IC).
 The STM32 recommends having:
 - A 100nF capacitor for every power input (VDD, VBAT, VDDA, VDDIO2).
 - VDDA should also have an extra 10uF capacitor hooked up to it.
 - The very start of the 3.3V rail should have a 4.7uF capacitor.